It’s not really a “theory” at all. It is a social movement, akin to a religion.

 The movement is only concerned with perceived inequality at the very top.
 They’re not at all bothered by this gross disparity at the very bottom.

 Well, I’ve never been at the very top; but I have been there at the bottom.
 I experienced a time in my life when I was unhoused and uncertain where I would be sleeping that night.
 I was fortunate to have a car, so I slept in my car, and I did not have to resort to sleeping on the street.
 Nonetheless, by definition, if you sleep in your car because you don’t have anywhere else to stay, then you’re homeless.
-I was homeless for a brief time in my mid-twenties, shortly after I returned from overseas with a severe case of PTSD, as I’ll be discussing in an upcoming book.
+I was effectively homeless for a brief time in my mid-twenties, shortly after I returned from overseas with a severe case of PTSD, as I’ll be discussing in an upcoming book.

 Why are men often paid more than women?
 You insist that it’s because all the Human Resources departments are sexist.
 That was undoubtedly true, more than half a century ago; but today?
 It seems so unlikely as to be laughable.
 I suggest there may be multiple other factors at work: chief among them, the simple fact that there are biological differences between the physical brains of men and the physical brains of women: differences which cause men to be, on average, somewhat more assertive and more prone to risk-taking.
 Male assertiveness pays off in contract negotiation, and male risk-taking pays off in investments, sometimes, but a couple of big wins are enough to offset many small losses.
 Because they are more assertive and more prone to risk-taking, men are also more likely to try to attain a position that they’re not entirely qualified for (such as when I ran for the Oregon State House of Representatives, for example): not because society oppresses women, but rather because men’s brains are physically wired to disregard reasonable hesitations.